-In this paper, Dr Batchelor and Prof Brown argue that in a world that is considering how it will recover from the first wave of the Covid 19 virus and how it will live with its ongoing impacts, utilizing Covid 19 recovery plans to accelerate the transition of those who use biomass for cooking to modern energy cooking services could be a very effective strategy with multiple gains.
-It presents the idea that if we focus on the intersectional nature of recovery plans, we can leverage existing and recovery finance to lower the impact of subsequent waves of the virus on women and children, improve our economic responses to the emerging global recession, accelerate responses to climate change and make rapid gains on three sustainable development goals; Sustainable Development Goal (SDG) 3 Ensure healthy lives and promote well-being for all at all ages, SDG 5 Gender equity and SDG 7, access to reliable, sustainable, affordable modern energy for all (inclusive of their cooking needs).
+The intersectional nature of the biomass cooking challenge is such that if recovery plans leverage existing and recovery finance to lower the impact of subsequent waves of the virus on women and children, it will also improve our economic responses to the emerging global recession, accelerate responses to climate change and make rapid gains on three sustainable development goals; SDG 3 Ensure healthy lives and promote well-being for all at all ages, Sustainable Development Goal (SDG) 5 Gender equity and SDG 7, access to reliable, sustainable, affordable modern energy for all (inclusive of their cooking needs).